 As with the previous point, putting people in your mountain landscape photography can convey just how big the mountains are.

-It does more than that, however.
-Because with the inclusion of a human element, you are adding something that your viewers can relate to.
+It does more than that, however!
+By including a human element, you are adding something that your viewers can relate to.

 When you are photographing mountains, don’t be afraid to take a sequence of shots that you can stitch together as a panorama.